Tony Adams: 1989–1996: Arsenal's famous back four

-Together with Lee Dixon, Nigel Winterburn and Steve Bould, Adams was part of the "famous back four" that lined up in Arsenal's defence, which under George Graham was renowned for its well-disciplined use of the offside trap.
-The backline achieved legendary status with its unyielding resilience, remaining formidable for over a decade.
+Together with Lee Dixon, Nigel Winterburn and Steve Bould, Adams was part of the "famous back four" that lined up in Arsenal's defence, which, under George Graham, was renowned for its well-disciplined use of the offside trap.
+These four remained formidable for over a decade.
 Arsenal notably conceded just 18 goals during their title-winning 1990–91 league season, and the four players amassed over 2,000 appearances for the club.

 In 1992–93 Adams was the captain of the first English side to win the League Cup and FA Cup double.
-In 1994, Adams led Arsenal to their first European trophy in 24 years by defeating favourites Parma 1–0 in the 1994 European Cup Winners' Cup final in Copenhagen.
+In 1994, Adams led Arsenal to their first European trophy in 24 years by defeating favourites Parma 1–0 in the 1994 European Cup Winners' Cup final in Copenhagen..
+On 13 August 1994, he was rewarded with a testimonial at Highbury against Crystal Palace.
+With an attendance of only 12,348, it was generally considered poor timing by the club.

 Despite this success, alcoholism increasingly blighted his life from the mid-1980s.
 He was reportedly often involved in fights in nightclubs, and on 6 May 1990 crashed his car into a wall in Rayleigh; his blood alcohol level was found to be more than four times the legal drink-drive limit.
 On 19 December that year, at Southend Crown Court, he was sentenced to four months in prison, and freed after half of his sentence on 15 February 1991, but continued drinking for another six years.
-Adams in a 2024 interview said that in early 1996, aged 29, he was in a very dark period, not wanting to live when not playing football, unable to "do life".
-He was injured that February, removing football.
+Adams later said that in early 1996, aged 29, he was in a very dark period, not wanting to live when not playing football, unable to "do life".
+He suffered a serious knee injury in February that year and did not play for Arsenal again in the 1995–96 season.
 One Sunday evening he drank seven bottles of chablis, so his (first) mother-in-law took the children.

 From mid-1996, with help from a man he named only as "James W", he became one of the most high-profile recovering alcoholics in the UK; his battle with alcohol is detailed in his autobiography, Addicted, which was released in May 1998 to critical acclaim.
 BBC News reported in 2001 that he had become tee-total.